nicholas-maltbie/OpenKCC/Documentation/manual/introduction.md

 # Introduction to OpenKCC

-The Open Kinematic Character Controller is an open source kinematic character controller that allows for a player moving as a kinematic object through a scene.
+The Open Kinematic Character Controller (OpenKCC) is an open source Kinematic Character Controller (KCC) that allows for a player moving as a kinematic object through a scene.
 This is done through using unity's physics engine and projection based movement.

+See [Example Usage](usage.md) for how to use the Kinematic Character Controller in the project.

+## Design Notes

+For information detailing how the project works and the design of the project, see the [KCC Design Overview](design/overview.md) for a review of how the kinematic character controller works and detailed design descriptions.

 ## Learning